TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1AddressBlock.md

 # New-B1AddressBlock

 ## SYNOPSIS
-Creates a new address block in BloxOneDDI IPAM
+Creates a new address block in Universal DDI IPAM

 ## SYNTAX